GenaEscobar/HideTeammate/README.md

 This plugin hides your team so that it doesn't bother you when playing.
 It has availability between FFAA and team modes, when FFA mode is activated this plugin does nothing, but when TEAMS mode is activated it hides your team.

-**for admins:** They have availability on the !hideteam command to activate or deactivate the FFA mode (when the round is over) *the message that appears on the screen will only be for you
+**for admins:** They have availability on the !hideteam command to activate or deactivate the FFA mode (when the round is over) *the message that appears on the screen will only be for you*

-## ¿What's different about it?:
-What is different about this plugin is that the FFA or Teams mode can be activated automatically depending on the people who are playing or simply leave it manual.

 **¿What will this allow?**
 This will allow you to put more slots on your server since the map will not be saturated with people